SUSSBIA/fabric-onboarding-experience/11-templates-checklists/checklists/workspace-access-checklist.md

 - [ ] The request is not using a personal workspace for shared department work
 - [ ] The request is not using a sandbox workspace for official reporting
 - [ ] The request is not using a department workspace for unmanaged production use
-- [ ] The request is not using a BIA production workspace for experimentation or casual testing
+- [ ] The request is not granting BIA Production Workspace access to non-BIA users
+- [ ] Approved production outputs for non-BIA users are shared through approved report/app sharing channels instead of direct workspace membership

 ## 4. Ownership Continuity Check